Florida HB 657 Explained: HOA Dissolution Bill Dies in Senate

 What is the Kaufman language requirement in HB 657?

 Kaufman language is a provision that automatically incorporates future statutory amendments into an HOA's governing documents.
-HB 657 requires all newly formed HOAs (after July 1, 2026) to include it.
-Existing HOAs must hold a member vote by January 1, 2027 to decide whether to add it.
-This prevents HOAs from claiming that newer homeowner protections don't apply because their older CC&Rs don't reference them.
+HB 657 would have required newly formed HOAs to include it (the House version used a proposed July 1, 2026 start date) and would have required existing HOAs to hold a member vote to decide whether to add it.
+Because HB 657 failed in the Senate, this requirement is not current law and none of those dates took effect.
+The concept prevents HOAs from claiming that newer homeowner protections don't apply because their older CC&Rs don't reference them.

 Get HOA Tips in Your Inbox